 Films of the 1980s move towards a much more over-the-top, splatter and makeup-effects driven form of horror.
 The progenitor of these was The Evil Dead (1981), which produced the sequels The Evil Dead II (1987), Army of Darkness (1992) and the tv series Ash vs Evil Dead (2015-8), featuring Bruce Campbell in a ferocious and increasingly tongue-in-cheek battle against the possessed dead (where zombies and the possessed seem interchangeable), This was followed by a remake Evil Dead (2013) and a soft reboot Evil Dead Rise (2023)..

 There are occasional modern variants such as The Convent (2000), Jack Brooks, Monster Slayer (2007), Jennifer’s Body (2009) and Deathgasm (2016), which adopt an effects driven and/or tongue-in-cheek attitude towards possession.
 May the Devil Take You (2018) is a modern homage to the Evil Dead-styled possession film.

 There has been a steady variety of non-demonic possession films.
-Frequently in these films, the possessing entity is the soul of someone who has died including the likes of:- such as Meredith Baxter inhabited by a murdered woman seeking her killer following an assault in The Invasion of Carol Enders (1973), an ex-girlfriend in Lorna the Exorcist (1974), dead mobsters in J.D.’s Revenge (1976) and Ruby (1977), a cult leader in Nurse Sherri (1978), a Salem witch in The Coming (1981), Native American spirits in Last Gasp (1995), a co-worker’s suicided wife in Lemming (2005), an ex-wife in Between Worlds (2018), and assorted other possessions in Paranormal Activity (2007) and sequels, Insidious (2010) and sequels, The Ouija Exorcism (2015), Demon Tongue (2016), Ouija: Origin of Evil (2016) and Prey (2019).
+Frequently in these films, the possessing entity is the soul of someone who has died including the likes of:- such as Meredith Baxter inhabited by a murdered woman seeking her killer following an assault in The Invasion of Carol Enders (1973), an ex-girlfriend in Lorna the Exorcist (1974), dead mobsters in J.D.’s Revenge (1976) and Ruby (1977), a cult leader in Nurse Sherri (1978), a Salem witch in The Coming (1981), Native American spirits in Last Gasp (1995), a co-worker’s suicided wife in Lemming (2005), an ex-wife in Between Worlds (2018), and assorted other possessions in Paranormal Activity (2007) and sequels, Insidious (2010) and sequels, The Violent Kind (2010), The Ouija Exorcism (2015), Demon Tongue (2016), Ouija: Origin of Evil (2016) and Prey (2019).
 Down a Dark Hall (2018) is about a girl’s school where pupils are taken over by dead students in order to continue their work, while Talk to Me (2022) sees teens playing around with an occult artifact that allows them to become briefly possessed as a party stunt.

-Beyond possession by the dead, there are a number of other explanations on offer such as David Warner inhabited by a murderous spirit from a mirror in From Beyond the Grave (1974), possession by a malevolent tumour in The Abomination (1986), Viking spirits in Berserker: The Nordic Curse (1987), Ray Wise possessed by the spirit of Bob in the tv series Twin Peaks (1990-1) and the film Twin Peaks: Fire Walk With Me (1992), the body-hopping parasite of Jason Goes to Hell: The Final Friday (1993), the Hindu goddess Kali in Temptress (1995), a djinn in Long Time Dead (2002), Ron Perlman’s sheriff taken over by something unearthed in the Stephen King mini-series Desperation (2006), a mask in You Might Be the Killer (2018) and a childhood imaginary companion in Daniel Isn’t Real (2019) and a body-hopping entity in Becoming (2020).
+Beyond possession by the dead, there are a number of other explanations on offer David Warner inhabited by a murderous spirit from a mirror in From Beyond the Grave (1974), possession by a malevolent tumour in The Abomination (1986), Viking spirits in Berserker: The Nordic Curse (1987), Ray Wise possessed by the spirit of Bob in the tv series Twin Peaks (1990-1) and the film Twin Peaks: Fire Walk With Me (1992), the body-hopping parasite of Jason Goes to Hell: The Final Friday (1993), the Hindu goddess Kali in Temptress (1995), a djinn in Long Time Dead (2002), Ron Perlman’s sheriff taken over by something unearthed in the Stephen King mini-series Desperation (2006), a mask in You Might Be the Killer (2018) and a childhood imaginary companion in Daniel Isn’t Real (2019).

 One minor fad during the 1980s was a spate of films about executed killers returning from the dead to possess the living.
 Wes Craven’s Shocker (1989) featured an executed killer come back from the electric chair and passing through a host of bodies on a mission of revenge.
-This started off a minor spate of possession films about body-hopping killers with the likes of The Chair (1989), The Horror Show (1989), The First Power (1990) and Judge and Jury (1996), plus notable latter-day efforts such as Fallen (1998) and Don’t Kill It (2016) and Becoming (2020), which conduct imaginative takes on the premise.
+This started off a minor spate of possession films about body-hopping killers with the likes of The Chair (1989), The Horror Show (1989), The First Power (1990) and Judge and Jury (1996).
+We have also seen such notable latter-day efforts as Fallen (1998), Don’t Kill It (2016) and Becoming (2020), which conduct imaginative takes on the premise.

 Other oddities among these include the possessed title vehicle in The Car (1977); Death Bed: The Bed That Eats (1977) about a demonically-possessed bed; Child’s Play (1988) and sequels about a serial killer whose spirit possesses a child’s doll; I’m Dangerous Tonight (1990) about a dress that possess its wearer; The Mangler (1995) with a possessed laundry press; the animated Monster House (2006) about a possessed house; a clown costume that possesses its wearer in Clown (2014); and possessed animatronic robots in Willy’s Wonderland (2021).

 The 2000s Revival of the Exorcism Genre

-Amidst this, there was the substantial hit of The Exorcism of Emily Rose (2005), which made stringent claims to be based on the true story of Annelise Michel who died during an exorcism in the 1970s (although the film widely embellished the actual details to the point of almost total fiction).
-Following this, there have been several other supposedly ‘based of a true story’ exorcism and possession films with The Rite (2011), The Possession (2012), The Conjuring (2013) and sequel, Deliver Us From Evil (2014), The Exorcism of Anna Ecklund (2016), The Crucifixion (2017), Veronica (2017), The Conjuring: The Devil Made Me Do It (2021), The Exorcism in Amarillo (2021), Prey for the Devil (2022) and The Pope’s Exorcist (2023).
+Amidst these, there was the substantial hit of The Exorcism of Emily Rose (2005), which made stringent claims to be based on the true story of Annelise Michel who died during an exorcism in the 1970s (although the film widely embellished the actual details to the point of almost total fiction).
+Following this, there have been several other supposedly ‘based of a true story’ exorcism and possession films with The Rite (2011), The Possession (2012), The Conjuring (2013), Deliver Us From Evil (2014), The Exorcism of Anna Ecklund (2016), The Crucifixion (2017), Veronica (2017), The Conjuring: The Devil Made Me Do It (2021), The Exorcism in Amarillo (2021), Prey for the Devil (2022) and The Pope’s Exorcist (2023).

 The most original of these Found Footage films was The Last Exorcism (2010) concerning a preacher who has lost his faith and fakes the exorcisms he performs only to then be faced with a genuine case of possession.